-Moreover, any significant change to the setting or existence of LIBOR, EURIBOR or any other relevant interest rate benchmark could affect the ability of the Issuer to meet its obligations under the Notes and could have a material adverse effect on the value or liquidity of, and the amount payable under, the Notes.
+Moreover, any significant change to the setting or existence of EURIBOR, SOFR or any other relevant interest rate benchmark could affect the ability of the relevant Issuer to meet its obligations under the Notes and could have a material adverse effect on the value or liquidity of, and the amount payable under, the Notes.

-Investors should be aware that, if LIBOR, EURIBOR or any other benchmark was discontinued or otherwise unavailable, the rate of interest on any Notes which reference LIBOR or such other benchmark (such as Floating Rate Notes) will be determined for the relevant period by the fall-back provisions applicable to such Notes (as further described in Condition 4(c)).
-Depending on the manner in which LIBOR or EURIBOR (or such other benchmark) is to be determined under the Terms and Conditions of the relevant Notes, this may in certain circumstances (i) be reliant upon the provision by reference banks of offered quotations for the relevant rate which, depending on market circumstances, may not be available at the relevant time or may provide a different result than if LIBOR or EURIBOR (or such other benchmark) had continued or continued to be administered in its previous form; or (ii) result in the effective application of a fixed rate based on the rate which applied in the previous period when LIBOR or EURIBOR was available.
-In circumstances where LIBOR or EURIBOR continues to be available but is administered differently or performs differently, this could result in adverse consequences for Notes linked to such benchmark (including Floating Rate Notes), including a material adverse effect on the value of and return on any such Notes.
-Moreover, any of the above matters or any other significant change to the setting or existence of any relevant benchmark could affect the ability of the relevant Issuer to meet its obligations under the Notes (including Floating Rate Notes) or could have a material adverse effect on the value or liquidity of, and the amount payable under, the Notes.
-Investors should note that the relevant Issuer, in consultation with the Independent Adviser, will have discretion to adjust the reference rate in the circumstances provided under the Terms and Conditions of the Notes.
+Investors should be aware that, if EURIBOR, SOFR or any other benchmark was discontinued or otherwise unavailable, the rate of interest on any Notes which reference such benchmark will be determined for the relevant period by the fall-back provisions applicable to such Notes (as further described in Condition 4(c) and Condition 4(b)(ii)(c)).
+Depending on the manner in which such benchmark is to be determined under the Terms and Conditions, this may in certain circumstances (i) be reliant upon the provision by reference banks of offered quotations for the relevant rate which, depending on market circumstances, may not be available at the relevant time or may provide a different result than if such benchmark had continued or continued to be administered in its previous form; or (ii) result in the effective application of a fixed rate based on the rate which applied in the previous period when such benchmark was available.
+In circumstances where the benchmark continues to be available but is administered differently or performs differently, this could result in adverse consequences for Notes linked to such benchmark, including a material adverse effect on the value of and return on any such Notes.
+Moreover, any of the above matters or any other significant change to the setting or existence of any relevant benchmark could affect the ability of the relevant Issuer to meet its obligations under the Notes or could have a material adverse effect on the value or liquidity of, and the amount payable under, the Notes.
+Investors should note that the relevant Issuer, in consultation with the Independent Adviser, will have discretion to adjust the reference rate in the circumstances provided under the Terms and Conditions.
 Any such adjustment could have unexpected commercial consequences and there can be no assurance that, due to the particular circumstances of each Noteholder, any such adjustment will be favourable to each Noteholder.
 Investors should consider all of these matters when making their investment decision with respect to the relevant Notes.
-An application of fixed rate based on the rate which applied in the previous period when EURIBOR or LIBOR could result in the market value of the Notes being adversely affected as the risk profile of the Notes would have changed from a floating rate to a fixed rate.
+An application of fixed rate based on the rate which applied in the previous period when such benchmark could result in the market value of the Notes being adversely affected as the risk profile of the Notes would have changed from a floating rate to a fixed rate.